dubniczky/Setup-Scripts/README.md

 Some scripts are specific for certain distributions, but usually they work on their parent distributions.
 For example, Debian scripts will work on Ubuntu or Red Hat scripts on Fedora.
 If a distribution is not specified, it should work on any Linux distro (sometimes it requires settings to be edited).

+> WARNING: The package install scripts assume that your package manager has the latest package list update.
+This is so that in case of subsequent installations it will not fetch those multiple times.
+Don't forget to update.

 ## Install Scripts

 |Script|Distribution|Description|